-Best Telstra phones on the market right now
+Best Telstra phones right now

 Summary: Telstra has some fantastic phones on its plans, here's a list of the best ones and what makes them so good.